gdamjan/irclog-couchapp/README.md

 which you can then copy to a web server (or just serve with `python -m http.server`).
 `uglifyjs` is required for this too.

-Finally run `make publish` to push a specially prepared design document to a couchdb instance.
-(TODO which one)
+Finally run `make COUCHDB=https://user:pass@server/db publish` to push a specially prepared design document to a couchdb instance.

 # Requirements